joejcollins/rhapsody-angel/queens/2020-berenice.md

 # Berenice

-## 11 F
+## 9 F

 ## 2020 Queen Marked

 2021-08-08 Emergency queen cells, no eggs, didn't see the queen.
 I am guessing she is dead.
+New queen designated [Wren]({{ site.baseurl }}/queens/2021-wren.html).

 2021-08-01 Building up nicely, about 5 frames of eggs and brood.
 Didn't see the queen.
 There are a couple of frames that need drawing so they need to be fed but will probably need a super when the brood comes out.